wilfredallyn/mujina/README.md

 sudo apt-get install libudev-dev
 ```

-The `libudev-dev` package provides header files and development libraries
+The `libudev-dev` package provides header files for building, and depends on
-required for USB device discovery during compilation.
+the `libudev` package which provides the library for runtime.

 ### macOS

-macOS support is planned but not yet implemented.
-USB discovery will use the
+macOS support is planned, but USB discovery using IOKit is not yet implemented.
-IOKit framework when available.

 ## Building